 Figure 3.
-Fast Polarity Switching for Good Data Sampling.
+Fast polarity switching for good data sampling.
 Bezafibrate, Chloramphenicol, Estriol, and Atenolol show sufficient data point coverage for integration quality and confidence in quantitative results.

 Crucial to ensuring reliable data point collection and peak shape is the method's cycle time.
-The speed of the SCIEX Triple Quad 5500+ System 5 msec polarity switching plus the Scheduled MRM algorithm acquisition makes the reduction of the method cycle time while preserving data quality possible.
+The speed of polarity switching on the SCIEX Triple Quad 5500+ system - QTRAP Ready plus the Scheduled MRM algorithm acquisition makes the reduction of the method cycle time while preserving data quality possible.
 This also allows reduction of the total method time per injection, by making shorter chromatographic run times with more peak coelution possible without loss of quantitative capability.
-Achieving
+Achieving optimized peak shape via appropriate data point collection has the additional effect of providing maximum possible precision and reproducibility in the reported data.